widroz/MidiBox/README.md

 A Java program which can be used to visualize polyphony of a .mid file.

 ## How does it work?
-A midi file is given to the program.
+A midi file's rute is given to the program.
 The X axis is divided in 128 equidistant points.
 Each one is asociated with a musical note, from the lowest pitch (C0) to the highest (G9).
 The Y axis is divided in the number of channels existing in that midi file.